How To: Remove Paint from Glass

 Fill a glass measuring cup or other dish with 1 cup of white vinegar, and bring it to a boil in the microwave.
 Then, wearing a pair of thick rubber gloves to protect your hands from the heat, dip an old rag into the liquid.
 Use the soaked rag and a little elbow grease to rub the paint spots you want to remove.
 The hot vinegar will help loosen the paint and often causes it to come right off in this first step.
 Don’t get discouraged if the paint remains, though; just proceed to Step 2.

 If vinegar doesn’t do the trick, it’s time to kick things up a notch.
 Fill the dish or bucket with warm water and dish soap (enough to make it sudsy), and dip your second cloth into this solution.
 Use it to thoroughly wet the paint spots on the glass.
 The soap you apply to the affected areas will act as a lubricant so you don’t accidentally scratch the glass.

 Now position a single razor blade (the sharper and newer the blade, the better) at a 45-degree angle from the windowpane.
 The angle here is very important: Any more or less, and you’re likely to scratch or break the glass.

 Push the blade in one slow, smooth motion to scrape the paint away.
 Always work in the same direction—never back and forth—as you carefully lift the paint off the glass.
 Basically, you want the paint to lift off all at once in one sheet rather than flake off the glass.
 Keep your damp and sudsy cloth nearby to moisten the paint anytime it appears to be drying out.

 Once you’ve removed all the paint, grab a glass cleaner and spray down the windowpane wherever the paint used to be.
-Use your third clean, dry cloth to buff out any streaks left behind so your paint-free pane will have zero obstructions on the next sunny day.
+Use another clean, dry cloth to buff out any streaks left behind so your paint-free pane will have zero obstructions on the next sunny day.